 Board of directors and shareholders

-Suma Care’s top management is the board of directors, which reflects the owner base.
+Suma Care’s top management is the board of directors, which partly reflects the owner base.

 Mads Rasmussen, Welfare Tech Invest – Chairman